LudovaTech/lidar-LD19-tutorial/README.md

   return (startAngle + (step * indice)) % 36000;
 }
 ```

+To use the LD19 lidar with your board and this code, simply define `SerialLidar` (with `#define`) as the appropriate Serial object for your board.
+Then, call the `getPoints` function to receive a `std::vector` containing all detected points from the lidar.

 You can find all our source code available at [this location](https://github.com/LudovaTech/robot-prog-public).